njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-breadcrumbs.rst

 *******************
 Styling with Sass
 *******************
-If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our Sass mixins to style breadcrumbs.
+If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our mixins to style breadcrumbs.
 Import and include the ``vui-breadcrumbs`` mixin in your CSS selector.

 Scss: